DSpace/RestContract/resourcepolicies.md

 Return codes:
 * 200 OK - if the operation succeed
+* 400 Bad Request - if the uuid parameter is missing or invalid
 * 401 Forbidden - if you are not authenticated
 * 403 Unauthorized - if you are not logged in with sufficient permissions.
 Only system administrators and users with ADMIN right on the target resource can use the endpoint
-* 422 UNPROCESSABLE ENTITY - if the uuid parameter is missing or invalid

 #### eperson
 **/api/authz/resourcepolicies/search/eperson?uuid=<:uuid>[&resource=<:uuid>]**